What’s on your teacher wish list this holiday season?

 Luckily, kids can practice math on Prodigy all summer — preventing summer learning loss and possibly even improving their math skills!

-I want to use Prodigy Maths but don’t have a computer for every child in my class.
+I want to use Prodigy Math but don’t have a computer for every child in my class.
 How can I effectively implement technology in my classroom?

 ☝️ Despite technology becoming more ingrained in 21st century classrooms, this is a common concern many teachers share.

-However, if you’re in a school with low supply of information and communications technology (ICT) — a reality you believe is negatively affecting pupil learning — there are still ways to use Prodigy Maths in your classroom!
+However, if you’re in a school with low supply of educational technology — a reality you believe is negatively affecting student learning — there are still ways to use Prodigy Math in your classroom!